Table of Contents

 - If the potpourri mix includes more complicated items like miniature pine cones or bark chips, these could potentially lodge in your dog’s throat and cause breathing difficulties.

-- Pine and other flora are toxic, but you might be unable to tell what each dried piece of potpourri is in a mix, especially since they’re often artificially coloured.
+- Pine and other flora are toxic, but you might be unable to tell what each dried piece of potpourri is in a mix, especially since they’re often artificially colored.

 Now you might not think that your dog would eat a battery.
 Still, given the urgency with which these types of cases keeping your pet away from emergency rooms and general practices around the country, quite a few dogs seem to love chewing on and swallowing these things!